-Acute withdrawal symptoms including insomnia, nausea and vomiting, have been described after abrupt cessation of antipsychotic drugs including quetiapine.
-Gradual withdrawal over a period of at least one to two weeks is advisable (See 'Undesirable effects').
+Acute withdrawal symptoms such as insomnia, nausea, vomiting, have been described after abrupt cessation of antipsychotic drugs including quetiapine.
+Gradual withdrawal over a period of at least one to two weeks is advisable (See Undesirable effects).

 Misuse and abuse

 Cases of misuse and abuse have been reported.
 Caution may be needed when prescribing quetiapine to patients with a history of alcohol or drug abuse.